 Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 Most startups treat QA as an afterthought.
-The ones that ship reliable, bug-free apps treat it as a core part of development.
+The ones that ship reliable apps treat it as a core part of development.
 Here's why QA matters and what it involves.

 What Is QA Testing?